Take our survey

 The Strategy represents a great opportunity for Tasmanians to be involved in forging a blueprint to address challenges and opportunities facing our marine recreational fisheries – now and in the future.

-DPIPWE has started engaging directly with key stakeholders to get a better understanding of key issues affecting recreational fishers and other resource users.
-As our understanding of the issues becomes clearer, we will consider potential means to address them within the scope of the Strategy.
-This will form the basis of a discussion paper to be released in July 2020, together with a questionnaire to capture the views of the entire community.
+DPIPWE has been engaging directly with key stakeholders to get a better understanding of issues affecting recreational fishers and other resource users.
+As the issues becomes clearer, we will consider means to address them within the scope of the Strategy.
+This will form the basis of a discussion paper to be released in August 2020, together with a questionnaire to capture the views of the entire community.

-Responses to the questionnaire will, in turn, inform the development of a draft Strategy which will be released for public consultation in February 2021.
-The public will then have six weeks to comment before further changes are made.
+Responses to the questionnaire will inform the development of a draft Strategy which will be released for public consultation in February 2021.
+The public will have five weeks to comment before further changes are made.